spyoungtech/FreeSimpleGUI/docs/cookbook.md

 window['-ML-']
 ```

-Combing the two transforms the original print to a `Multline` element print:
+Combing the two transforms the original print to a `Multiline` element print:
 ```python
 window['-ML-'].print('Testing 1 2 3')
 ```